Part two boogaloo.

 Status: Complete (8 volumes)

-• Even Though We’re Adults by Takako Shimura – This series has a completely different tone than the other two above and it being about adult characters definitely accounts for that.
+Where to read: Shonen Jump.
+You can also check their page in Viz for where else to buy it.
+I still recommend the Jump app. - Even Though We’re Adults by Takako Shimura – This series has a completely different tone than the other two above and it being about adult characters definitely accounts for that.
 The overall atmosphere of the story is that of quietness and, by extension, introspection.
 Honestly, my first read through of the first volume was quite jarring to me because of the lack of explosive drama.
 Perhaps because in my own culture, high drama is just insistently present in everyone’s lives, in one way or another, and especially in the media we consume.
 But I also believe that’s what makes this story such a great series to reread.
 I’ve already read the volume more than three times and every reread I pick up something new that I haven’t before.

 Rated: Mature, non-explicit